-During the cold and dark evenings, dishes such as soups, stews and casseroles take centre-stage.
+Dishes such as soups, stews and casseroles take centre-stage at this time of year.
 Here, we offer some tips and advice when tackling soups and stocks.

 Soups are usually classified into two categories: clear soups and thick soups.
 Although predominantly served hot, gazpacho or vichyssoise are examples of soups that are usually served cold.
 Soups are a great use of leftovers, and many freeze well, making a great homemade instant meal for the freezer.